connorjarrett/portfolio/README.md

 # connorjarrett.com
-A website about me (V2)

-## V2 - What's new?
+It's about me.

+### What's new in v3?
-- New theme!
+- New theme
 - Better integration with Lab Notebook
-- Work is prioritised
+- Work section is improved
-- Work pages will be more clear
 - Smooth scrolling
-- More on the /about page
+- Better page structure

-I hope all this happens, but I can't promise as I'm not done yet.
+- Cleaner code